ducakar/openzone/README.md

 Note that ozbase is a special package and its POT catalogue template should be generated with gettext-ozbase.sh Bash script instead.

-### `ozManifest` ###

-This tool creates package manifest file required by NaCl port for updating game data packages.
-It searches for all game data packages (`*.7z` and `*.zip`) in `share/openzone` directory (first parameter is used as target directory, `share/openzone` if nothing is given) and writes manifest file `share/openzone/packeages.ozManifest` containing list of package files and respective timestamps.

 Scripts
 -------